Samurai Teahouse Set

-Traditional elements of the interior include the tokonoma alcove with hanging scroll and flower vase, a lowered entrance required participants to bow to enter, tatami flooring, and sliding paper doors and windows.
+Traditional elements of the interior include the tokonoma alcove with hanging scroll, a lowered entrance required participants to bow to enter, tatami flooring, and sliding paper doors and windows.

 This terrain model includes a set of fences and a gate, and a small decorative garden with accessories.
 The fences are based on authentic bamboo and twine fences found at Ginkakuji, in Kyoto.